hackreactor/jsconf2013-data-structures/README.md

 ## Extra credit

 - [ ] **Use the [Chrome profiling tools] to compare the performance of each instantiation pattern.**
   - [ ] Create a profiling test case in each of your test suites.
-It should instantiate and use a large number of stacks and queues.
+It should instantiate and use a large number of stacks.
   - [ ] Comment out all but one test suite.
 Record the results of the profiler.
 Repeat for each step of the refactor.
   - [ ] Write a brief analysis of your results.